 When someone requests something, and you tell them that you do not mind and are amenable to the situation, then you have now created a form of responsibility for yourself.

 For example, if someone says, “I have a date night tomorrow with my husband, could you watch my children for a few hours?”
 If you reply with, “Sure!
 I don’t mind at all,” then you have created a verbal agreement with that person.

 Not all requests are as starkly exchange-based, but most are, and you should be aware of any expectations before letting the other person know that you do not mind.

 The best way to respond when you don’t mind is to match up in tone with your interlocutor, add conditions, outline the boundaries of your acceptance and point out qualifiers when needed.

 A large number of situations where you do not mind will involve helping others with something.
 There is a vulnerability to asking someone for help, so if a person comes to you needing assistance and you do not mind providing it, then you want to make sure the way that you relay this to them does not sound mocking, condescending, or dismissive.

 Using colloquialisms during professional exchanges is one thing to avoid, as it often comes off appearing as if you do not care enough to use formal speech.
 This will be discussed more in the next section.

 When responding to a request for assistance, you will want to use contextual clues to make sure that what you say matches up in tone with that used by the person speaking with you.
 If they are formal in the way they ask the question, you should be the same in your response.

 This is the case inside or outside of professional settings.
-The main reason for this is because there can sometimes be awkwardness with people asking for something, and the best way to get rid of that tension is to react with a similar type of language.
+The main reason for this is that there can sometimes be awkwardness with people asking for something, and the best way to get rid of that tension is to react with a similar type of language.